shivamgarg7276/graal-spring-native/README.md

 `spring-boot-with-aot` service has two same REST endpoints which will accept HTTP GET requests at http://localhost:8081/users/{githubUserName} and http://localhost:8081/contributors/{githubOrgName}/{githubRepoName}

-As an exaample, http://localhost:8081/users/shivamgarg7276 will responsd with a JSON representation of a Github User, as follows -
+As an example, http://localhost:8081/users/shivamgarg7276 will responsd with a JSON representation of a Github User, as follows -

 ```
 {